-Sugar is delicious.
-Sadly, it’s also a primary cause of all kinds of bodily troubles — including headaches.
+Sugar is an important source of energy for your body — but it can also be a primary cause of all kinds of health problems, including headaches.

-Though there are lots of ways to get a headache, sugar headaches are no fun.
-Thankfully, they’re fairly easy to prevent (and you won’t have to give up candy forever to do it).
+Sugar headaches are fairly easy to prevent (and you won’t have to give up candy forever to do it).

-Why does this matter?
 Well, many foods have naturally occurring sugars, like fruits and dairy.
-When you eat a piece of fruit or some plain Greek yogurt, you’re getting some sugar, but the fiber or protein in the food helps balance the effects of the glucose.
+When you eat a piece of fruit or some plain Greek yogurt, you’re getting some sugar.
+But the fiber or protein in the food helps balance the effects of the glucose.

-When you eat something with lots of added sugar (i.e., fiendishly tempting Oreos), the lack of fiber, protein, or other good stuff with nutritional value means the sugar hits your bloodstream, causes a spike (or dip) in glucose, also known as blood sugar, and off you go to headache town.
+When you eat something with lots of added sugar, the lack of fiber, protein, or other nutrients means that sugar hits your bloodstream, causes a spike (or dip) in glucose, and might trigger headaches.

-If your blood sugar rises rapidly, for example, the body has to send out a bunch of insulin to get the numbers down.
-This increase in insulin also creates hormonal changes in the body and this whole stressful upheaval will literally and figuratively give you a headache.
+If your blood sugar rises rapidly, for example, the body has to circulate a bunch of insulin to get the numbers down.
+This increase in insulin also creates hormonal changes in the body, and this whole stressful upheaval will literally and figuratively give you a headache.

-For the most part, sugar headaches are considered secondary headaches.
-Secondary headaches happen because of an indirect cause like fever, stress, high blood pressure, or in this case, blood sugar fluctuations.
+Primary headaches, like migraine, happen when muscles, nerves, and cells around the brain send pain signals.
+Sugar headaches are mostly considered secondary headaches.
+Secondary headaches happen because of an indirect cause like blood sugar fluctuations, fever, stress, or high blood pressure.

 1. Too much sugar

-The pain can range from mildly annoying to “put me in the darkest, quietest room you can find.”
+The pain can range from mildly annoying to quite severe.
 On the plus side, once you balance out your blood sugar, the headache will usually go away.

 2. Not enough sugar